-1. We had chosen garden poems written by famous poets which we had photocopied, laminated and displayed around the Square.
+We had chosen garden poems written by famous poets which we photocopied, laminated and displayed around the Square.
 Some visitors seemed intent on reading every one!

-2 I really enjoyed meeting people, some had checked that there was a poet in the Square and came to seek me out.
+I really enjoyed meeting new people, some had checked that there was a poet in the Square and came to seek me out.
 One woman, a nurse had lived in the Square in the 70s.
-Another woman was on a pilgrimage from the States to see where her mother had lived in the 30s.
-A third woman had written a long poem about the uprising in Warsaw during WW2.
-All very willing to exchange emails for further contact.
+Another was on a pilgrimage from the States to see where her mother had lived in the 30s.
+A third had written a long poem about the uprising in Warsaw during WW2.
+All were very willing to exchange emails for further contact.

-3. Wandering around making notes for new poems I ran into Victor, I had heard of him, but not met him before.
+Wandering around making notes for new poems I ran into Victor.
+I had heard of him, but not met him before.
 A local resident who had been an art dealer but had also looked after the garden for over 20 years!
-We he told me he is a traditionalist as far as poetry is concerned and loves the work of Dylan Thomas.
+He told me he is a traditionalist as far as poetry is concerned and loves the work of Dylan Thomas.

-5. Well I am a puppeteers daughter, so the white rabbit marionette from Alice in Wonderland (my muse) came too.
-This time he amused a group of Japanese tourists and sat in his own deckchair listening while two young children told him stories!
+I took my white rabbit marionette from Alice in Wonderland (my muse).
+He sat in his own deckchair and at one point two young children told him stories!

-6. We had barely arrived on Saturday when a German TV film company came by and insisted I wrote something on camera and read a poem.
+When we arrived on Saturday a German TV film company came by and insisted I wrote something on camera and read a poem.
 Goodness knows if or when it will get to be shown.

-There were two different groups of musicians playing under a gazebo, while people sunbathed, children played, and hundreds of members of the public admired the flowers, the shrubs, the trees, drank tea and eat cake.
+The garden committee welcomed everyone to the Square.
+There were two different groups of musicians performing under a gazebo, people sunbathed, children played, and hundreds of members of the public admired the flowers, shrubs and trees, drank tea and ate cake.

-I am a Londoner born and bred and am so lucky to be part of this scheme.
-I was in Postman’s Park last year (posts on this blog) but Waterloo Park and Parliament Hill Fields were my happy hunting grounds as a child.
-Both places have come into my poems in the past.
+I am a Londoner born and bred and so lucky to be part of this scheme.
+I was in Postman’s Park last year but Waterloo Park and Parliament Hill Fields were my happy hunting grounds as a child.

-Sadly I can still miss living in London but was grateful to get on the train back to Brighton to the sea and the cool air.
-Just in time on Sunday too to get the last of the elderflowers from my neighbour Simon’s garden to make some elderflower cordial.
-Simon had also helped choose the garden poems that were displayed in the Square!
+I still miss living in London but was grateful to get on the train back to Brighton to the sea and the cool air.
+Just in time on Sunday too to get the last of the elderflowers from my neighbour Simon’s garden to make some cordial.
+Simon had also helped to choose the garden poems that were displayed in the Square!